Data Storytelling and Visualisation: A Practical Approach

 The insurance industry often has a reputation as boring and fear-inducing.
 However, many companies have learned that new technology can help them tell their stories more creatively and become more customer friendly, which ultimately becomes a win-win for everyone.

 With the number of policies increasing every year, there is an increasing demand for communicating with customers clearly, and engagingly.
 Generally, insurance companies have been looking for ways to transfer data from their systems to consumers' screens.

-Along with storytelling, data visualisation is emerging as an effective form of communication that helps businesses connect with their customers.
+As a futurist, I believe that along with storytelling, data visualisation is emerging as an effective form of communication that helps businesses connect with their customers.
 Here is what you need to know about combining storytelling with data visualisation in the insurance industry.